 - Click here to contact us by email.

 - Vibration Monitoring Report, Jan 27 – Feb 10 2014 (pdf 1.7 mb)

 - Questions and Answers from March 13th RNA meeting.

 You can find regular updates on the Work Underway page.

-The 12th bi-monthly water treatment plant neighborhood construction update meeting was held on Tuesday, February 18, at Burgerville in West Linn.
-25 neighbors, a City of West Linn Councilor and City of West Linn Public Works staff person attended, learned about upcoming construction and asked questions of the project team.
+The 16th bi-monthly water treatment plant neighborhood construction update meeting was held on Tuesday, April 15, at Burgerville in West Linn.
+Neighbors learned about upcoming construction and asked questions of the project team.
 All meeting materials are available on the project website under the ‘Past Public Meetings’ page here.
-A link to the February 18 meeting summary, including discussion and action items can be found here.
+A link to the April 15 meeting summary, including discussion and action items can be found here.